Nguyendat-bit/MobilenetV1/README.md

 # MobilenetV1
-My project is using the TensorFlow framework to implement the [MobilenetV1 model](https://arxiv.org/abs/1704.04861) to classify flower photos.
+My project is using the TensorFlow framework to implement the [MobilenetV1 model](https://arxiv.org/abs/1704.04861) to classify Flower Images.
 Give me a star if you like this repo.

 ### Model Architecture
 The MobileNet network architecture is shown below.
 The image below is excerpted from the author's original article